 Shortly after the executive order regarding the “Muslim Ban” was issued on Friday, thousands of people began flooding to airports across the country to protest.
 In response to the order, the New York Taxi Workers Alliance announced a 1-hour work stoppage at JFK.
 When Uber continued to offer rides out of JFK, protesters became incensed and started boycotting Uber.
 What followed was a firestorm of tweets, with the hashtag #deleteuber trending on Twitter.
 But is this boycott really justified?

-To start, I want to say I commend anyone who exercises their right to express dissent – whether it’s towards the government or a corporation.
+To start, I commend anyone who exercises their right to express dissent – whether it’s towards the government or a corporation.
 I admire people who participate in shaping their communities.
 In many countries around the world, including those affected by this executive order, people either don’t have that right or face severe retribution.
 So we should commend people for being actively involved in causes they believe in, regardless of whether we agree with them or not.

 Those boycotting Uber are also accusing the company’s CEO of colluding with Trump.
 I don’t see it that way.
 Uber’s CEO, Travis Kalanick, is a member of Trump’s business advisory committee.
 He has in the past expressed a willingness to work with “anyone in the world” to “[make] transportation in cities better.”
 That’s a pretty neutral political position.

-So while I have my qualms with Uber over other issues, I don’t see a need to delete the Uber app over what has transpired over the last few days.
+I have my qualms with Uber over other issues.
+But I don’t see a need to delete the app over what has transpired over the last few days.
 I almost pity them for how they’ve continued to try and appease people, with their repeated announcements of financial support for affected drivers, a $3 million legal defense fund, and reiterating their commitment to a diverse, inclusive community.
 I don’t think they were wrong in continuing to service JFK airport while the taxi union was boycotting.
 The outcry is completely disproportional.
 And while Uber’s CEO may be working with the Trump administration, there’s no evidence that he owns a white robe and pointy hat.
 All of that aside, I do prefer Lyft over Uber. 🙂

 Have you deleted the Uber app to boycott the company’s action at JFK?
 Please comment below.